Ruth S. Shur Summer Intensive

 Ruth S. Shur Carolina Ballet Summer Intensive

-RALEIGH, NC --- Carolina Ballet is pleased to announce the naming of two new Directors of the Ruth S. Shur Summer Intensive Training Program and a special guest teacher.
-Principal dancer, Margaret “Peggy” Severin-Hansen will become the program’s new Artistic Director and Shelley Jacobsson has been named as the Managing Director.
-In addition Melissa Podcasy, former Principal Dancer with Pennsylvania Ballet and Basel Ballet of Switzerland, and the founding ballerina of Carolina Ballet, will serve as special guest teacher for the 2016 session.
+RALEIGH, NC --- Carolina Ballet is pleased to announce the new Artistic Director of the Ruth S. Shur Summer Intensive Training Program and a special guest teacher.
+Principal dancer, Margaret “Peggy” Severin-Hansen.
+Returning, former Principal Dancer with Pennsylvania Ballet and Basel Ballet of Switzerland, and the founding ballerina of Carolina Ballet, Melissa Podcasy will serve as special guest teacher for the 2017 session.
 “I am so pleased that we have such talented and passionate individuals with deep ties to this company and its mission to lead the next chapter of our world-class training program” said Robert Weiss, Artistic Director and CEO of Carolina Ballet.

 Ms. Severin-Hansen is not only one of the Carolina Ballet’s most celebrated Principal Dancers, but is also one of its founding members, having first danced with the company in its inaugural season in 1998.
 Her training at such prestigious institutions as School of American Ballet in New York City and the Royal Danish Ballet prepared her to quickly rise through the ranks of the Company, achieving the rank of Principal Dancer in 2002.
 She has had scores of roles created on her, being singled out for her artistry and technical merit by a variety of world renowned choreographers in her eighteen years dancing with Carolina Ballet as well as the Royal Ballet of Flanders.
 “The Carolina Ballet has been home to me.
 The students are the future and I love working with them.
 I really look forward to working with the current faculty,” said Ms. Severin-Hansen, and was also grateful “for this opportunity to grow into yet another position for this company.”
 In her new role as Artistic Director, she will select faculty and guide the direction of the training program, as well as oversee student auditions and selection, and act as one of the program’s principal teachers.